Boltholes made for BBQs

 If ever a house was designed for outdoor cooking on a grand scale, it’s Mynydd Ednyfed.

 Set within seven acres of gardens just outside Criccieth, this is a place where a simple barbecue can easily evolve into something far more ambitious.
-The outdoor kitchen is fully equipped with a Kamado BBQ and pizza oven, meaning you’re not just grilling, you’re slow-roasting, baking, experimenting.
+Why not get lobsters delivered from a local supplier?
+It only seems fair when the outdoor kitchen is fully equipped with a Kamado BBQ and pizza oven, meaning you’re not just grilling, you’re slow-roasting, baking, experimenting.
 It’s the kind of setup that invites long, sociable cooking sessions with a crowd gathered round.

 Inside, there’s space for up to twenty at the dining table, but when the sun appears, meals take place outside.
 Plates are carried across lawns, glasses refilled, and people settle into pockets of the garden as the evening unfolds.